-If you’re trying to get sober, one of the first questions you have is likely, “How long does heroin stay in my system?”
-The first few days and weeks after quitting, or the “detox period,” are some of the most difficult times when you get clean.
-Once you get the heroin out of your system, though, the real work begins.
+If you are addicted to heroin and want to get sober, one of the first questions you have is likely, “How long does heroin last in my system?”
+Simply put, the first few days and weeks after quitting, or the “detox period,” is an extremely difficult period in your road to recovery.
+When heroin leaves your body and you start to feel better, the real work begins regarding staying clean.

-When you feel stuck deep inside of your addiction, getting clean often feels impossible.
-There is a way out, though, and it starts with making the decision to stop living the life you live.
-Once you start to ask, “How long does heroin stay in my system?” hopefully you are ready to move forward on a different life path.
+When you feel stuck deep inside of you heroin addiction, reaching sobriety feels impossible.
+There is a way out, though, and it starts with making the decision to stop living the life you are currently living.
+This article explains what heroin is and how long heroin stays in your body.
+Additionally, you will learn where to find quality heroin treatment.

 More About Heroin